CHRVillegas/HTTP_Multithreading/README.md

 ##### clientRequest saveState[1000]
 This was an array of clientRequest objects which would be used to save progress with connections if they were swapped with another.
 It was also monitored using 4 ints.
 Those ints being saveIn, saveOut, totalSavedm and saveSize.
 Whenever something was added or removed to the queue, saveIn and saveOut were incremented respectively and modulod with the size of the array, ensuring that the item with the highest priority was accessed.

-#### Errors
-The number of errors that were required for this Assignment was a decent quantity smaller than Assignment 1.
-Similar to Assignment 1, most of these errors were specified by the status-codes which we are given iin the design document.
-The status codes that we were required to respons with were 200, 201, 404, and 500.

-##### 200 OK
-The body of this status code is "Ok\n" and is sent when a method is successful.

-##### 201 Created
-The body of this status code is "Created\n" and is sent when a successful PUT method's URI is created.

-##### 404 Not Found
-The body of this status code is "Not Found\n" and is ent when the URI's file does not exist.

-##### 500 Internal Server Error
-The body of this status code is "Internal Server Error\n" and  is sent when an unexcpected issue prevents processing.